MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 ## Manage Arc VM resources

-Once the Arc VMs are deployed, you may need to manage the VMs.
-This would require adding data disks, network interfaces, cores or memory to a VM, starting, stopping or restarting VMs.
+Once the Arc VMs are deployed, you need to manage the VMs.
+This requires you to add data disks, network interfaces, cores or memory to a VM, starting, stopping or restarting VMs.

 ## Prerequisites